flpeters/anwesys-chat-website-frontend/README.md

+# Chat Website Frontend
-This is the frontend of a web application delevoped as part of a course at TU-Berlin.
+> Delevoped as part of a course at TU-Berlin
-The specification was given to us by our professor.
-Our job was to first create the frontend, with the backend provided by the TU.
-And then create the backend aswell, using our frontend to test that everything is working as intended.
+> The specification was given to us by our professor.

+Our job was to first create the __frontend__, with the [backend](https://github.com/flpeters/anwesys-chat-website-backend) provided by the TU.
+And then create the backend as well, using our frontend to test that everything is working as intended.
-For part one we had 4.5 weeks to complete our work and for part 2 we had 2.5 weeks.
+For frontend we had 4.5 weeks to complete our work and for the backend we had 2.5 weeks.

+# How to use
-For this website to work, a server has to be online.
-A java server is available at https://github.com/flpeters/anwesys-chat-website-backend.
-At the very top of /js/script.js one can change the ip adress of the backend server.
+For this Project to work, both the __frontend__ and the [backend](https://github.com/flpeters/anwesys-chat-website-backend) are needed.
+At the very top of /js/script.js in the frontend, one can change the ip adress of the backend server.

-To use this website, simply open index.html in a web browser and make sure that the backend is reachable.
+- To use this website, simply open index.html in a web browser and make sure that the backend is reachable.
+- A java server is available at: https://github.com/flpeters/anwesys-chat-website-backend